mhdzidannn/expense_tracker_test/README.md

 2. Run `flutter pub get`
 3. RUn `flutter pub run build_runner build --delete-conflicting-outputs` to generate files

+## TODO

+1. Charts!
+2. User edit recommendedPercentage from the API
+3. Currency exchange mechanism (it is static so no API calls)

 ## Some rather important notes